 Interestingly Reolink has not claimed full duplex audio, however the Reolink app doesn’t mute the incoming audio when you press the microphone button.
 You can continue to hear what the person at the other end is saying when you are speaking.
 So the C1 Pro actually supports full duplex audio.

 So how well does it work in practice?
 The audio quality is great and the dual speakers do a great job in reproducing audio.
-But there is a noticeable lag, however slight, in audio playback and this renders the full duplex capability pretty useless.
-So we ended up using the Reolink C1 Pro more like a walkie-talkie just like the Amcrest ProHD.
+But there is a noticeable lag, however slight, in audio playback and this makes the full duplex capability less useful.
+We found ourselves using the Reolink C1 Pro more like a walkie-talkie just like the Amcrest ProHD.

 If you are planning to use the C1 Pro as a baby monitor with 2-way audio, you are going to love how quiet it is.
 One complaint I do have with the Amcrest ProHD camera is how noisy the PT motion is, truly its loud enough to wake up my baby if he is sleeping lightly.